- Publications and resources

 Before you fly your drone in Australia you need to:

-- read, understand and follow our drone safety rules at all times
+- read, understand and follow our drone safety rules – these are also available in multiple languages

 - download a CASA-verified drone safety app to find out where you can and can't fly.

 Some popular tourist areas like Sydney Harbour are 'no drone zones'.
-Learn more about flying in public spaces while you're here.
+Learn more about flying in public spaces.